OzgurTapan/CNN-Feature-Extraction-Mechanics/README.md

 ```
 git clone [https://github.com/OzgurTapan/Modeling-of-Basic-Convolutional-Neural-Network.git](https://github.com/OzgurTapan/Modeling-of-Basic-Convolutional-Neural-Network.git) cd Modeling-of-Basic-Convolutional-Neural-Network
 ```
-2. Ensure your dataset folders (group_0, group_1, group_2, group_3) are placed in the root directory, each containing up to 100 images.
+2. Ensure your dataset folder is placed in the root directory, containing 4 groups with a total of 400 images.

 3. Run the script:
 ```